 - The disclosure exceeds the limitations set forth in the Wells notice

 - The disclosure “contains or discusses” a settlement offer

 The SEC Enforcement Division will allow Wells notice recipients to review the non-privileged portions of their investigative files on a case-by-case basis.
 In many cases, reviewing the investigative file can be hugely beneficial, particularly if there has been relatively little contact with the SEC (or FINRA, if relevant) to date.
 Wells notice recipients can also request a meeting with SEC Enforcement Division staff to discuss the Division’s proposed charging recommendations.
 This, too, can be extremely informative for purposes of preparing, or choosing not to prepare, a Wells notice disclosure.

 Post-Wells Notice Procedures and Defense

-Following the response period for a Wells notice, the SEC Enforcement Division will review the recipient’s disclosure (if any) and then make a formal recommendation to the Commission.
+Following the response period in the wells notice process, the federal securities investigators from the SEC Enforcement Division will review the recipient’s disclosure (if any) and then make a formal recommendation to the Commission.
 At this point, a variety of different things can happen, including: